Chapter 2. Differences from upstream OpenJDK 17

 OpenJDK in Red Hat Enterprise Linux contains a number of structural changes from the upstream distribution of OpenJDK.
 The Microsoft Windows version of OpenJDK attempts to follow Red Hat Enterprise Linux updates as closely as possible.

 The following list details the most notable Red Hat OpenJDK 17 changes:

 - Cryptographic policy support.
-Red Hat OpenJDK 17 obtains the list of enabled cryptographic algorithms and key size constraints, which are used by for the TLS, a certificate path validation, and signed JARs, from the Red Hat Enterprise Linux system configuration.
+Red Hat OpenJDK 17 obtains the list of enabled cryptographic algorithms and key size constraints from the RHEL system configuration.
+These configuration components are used by the Transport Layer Security (TLS) encryption protocol, the certificate path validation, and any signed JARs.
 You can set different security profiles to balance safety and compatibility.
 This change does not apply to OpenJDK builds for Microsoft Windows.

-Red Hat Enterprise Linux dynamically links against native libraries such as
+Red Hat OpenJDK on RHEL dynamically links against native libraries such as

 zlibfor archive format support and

 giflibfor image support.
 RHEL also dynamically links against